serbrech/geth-truffle-docker/README.md

 - [**Ethereum go-client (geth)**](https://github.com/ethereum/go-ethereum/wiki/geth) running on port 8544 with
   - 2 ethereum accounts, already unlocked
   - Connected to Geneva devchain (network ID=2017042099)
-  - Mining the blocks
+  - Mining the blocks (optional)
-  - Data are saved out of the container on your host in `/root/.ethereum`, so no problem if you delete the container
+  - Data are saved out of the container, on your host, so no problem if you delete the container
 - [**Testrpc**](https://github.com/ethereumjs/testrpc): eth-node running a test network on port 8545
 - [**Truffle**](https://github.com/ConsenSys/truffle): where you can test and deploy smart contracts
 - [**Netstatsapi**](https://github.com/cubedro/eth-netstats): which will collect and send your node perf to our devchain dashboard on http://factory.shinit.net:15000